There’s no way that chronic depression, self-loathing, poor agency, or muscle tension could be optimal… right?

 If there were no downsides to resolving a persistent issue, then why has it lasted so long??

-Thanks to Brian Toomey, Kaj Sotala, Stag Lynn, Ethan Kuntz, Anna Salamon, and my clients for support.
+Thanks to Brian Toomey, Kaj Sotala, Stag Lynn, Ethan Kuntz, and Anna Salamon.